Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting

-An interesting question for the split GENERIC integrators is: under what conditions do a modified energy and an associated friction matrix exist?
-If so, how much do we know about their respective forms?
-Two split GENERIC integrators share some common features of GENERIC systems discussed at the beginning of this article, which can also be thought of as the requirements for GENERIC integrators.
-Denoting the Jacobian matrix as $\Omega$ (see more details in Section~\ref{subsec:Poisson_Structure}), we have \begin{enumerate} \item[(i)] preservation of the Poisson structure for the reversible dynamics: $\Omega(x_{0}) L(x_{0}) \Omega^{\mathrm{T}}(x_{0}) = L(x_{h})$; \item[(ii)] nonnegative entropy production rate: $S(x_{h}) \geq S(x_{0})$; \item[(iii)] the modified degeneracy condition~\eqref{eq:GENERIC_Degen_mod} is satisfied with the other~\eqref{eq:GENERIC_Degen_1} unchanged; \item[(iv)] preservation of the rank of the friction matrix: $\mathrm{rank}(M) = \mathrm{rank}(\tilde{M}_{h})$. \end{enumerate} As pointed out in~\cite{Quispel2008}, it has been proved in~\cite{Zhong1988} that there cannot exist an integrator for ``nonintegrable'' Hamiltonian dynamics that preserves both the symplectic (Poisson) structure and the energy (Hamiltonian).
-In fact, the preservation of either property has its advantages and disadvantages~\cite{Simo1992}.
-While previous attempts to construct structure-preserving integrators for dissipative systems have been relying on the exact conservation of energy (i.e., the energy-conserving discrete gradient methods~\cite{Quispel1996,Cohen2011,McLachlan1999}, see more discussions in Section~\ref{subsec:ADG}), there is no obvious reason why integrators which preserve the Poisson structure for the reversible dynamics should be ignored.
-It has been demonstrated in the case of a Van der Pol oscillator that symplectic integrators would still outperform non-symplectic ones for Hamiltonian systems with weak non-Hamiltonian perturbations~\cite{Hairer2006}.
-Therefore, we argue that one should take advantage of the preservation of the Poisson structure for the reversible dynamics whenever possible.
+An interesting question for the split GENERIC integrators is: under what conditions do a modified energy and an associated friction matrix, satisfying the modified degeneracy condition~\eqref{eq:GENERIC_Degen_mod}, exist?
+If they exist, how much do we know about their respective forms?
+GENERIC integrators share some common features of GENERIC systems discussed at the beginning of this article, which can also be thought of as the requirements for GENERIC integrators.
+Denoting the Jacobian matrix of the independent variables $x$ as $\Omega$, we have \begin{enumerate} \item[(i)] preservation of the Poisson structure for the reversible dynamics: $\Omega(x_{0}) L(x_{0}) \Omega^{\mathrm{T}}(x_{0}) = L(x_{h})$; \item[(ii)] nonnegative entropy production rate: $S(x_{h}) \geq S(x_{0})$; \item[(iii)] the modified degeneracy condition~\eqref{eq:GENERIC_Degen_mod} is satisfied with the other~\eqref{eq:GENERIC_Degen_1} being unchanged; \item[(iv)] preservation of the rank of the friction matrix: $\mathrm{rank}(\tilde{M}_{h}) = \mathrm{rank}(M)$. \end{enumerate} Note that the satisfaction of the modified degeneracy condition~\eqref{eq:GENERIC_Degen_mod} may be based on a truncated modified energy as discussed in Section~\ref{subsubsec:mYBABY}.
+As pointed out in~\cite{Quispel2008}, it has been proved in~\cite{Zhong1988} that there cannot exist an integrator for ``non-integrable'' Hamiltonian dynamics that preserves both the symplectic (Poisson) structure and the energy (Hamiltonian).
+In fact, it has been discussed in~\cite{Simo1992} that the preservation of either property has its advantages and disadvantages.
+While previous attempts to construct structure-preserving integrators for dissipative systems have been relying on the exact conservation of energy (i.e., the energy-conserving discrete gradient methods~\cite{Quispel1996,Cohen2011,McLachlan1999}, see more discussions in Section~\ref{subsubsec:ADG}), there is no obvious reason why integrators that preserve the Poisson structure for the reversible dynamics should be ignored.